 3) When possible use your bathroom and kitchen fans to vent air out of the home in order to reduce fragrances and fumes from cosmetics and hygiene products and combusted particles from cooking.

 - Check fireplace vents and burn wood infrequently.
 You increase indoor irritant triggers when burning wood.
 Never allow any tobacco smoking in your home at any time.
-Avoid third-hand smoke.

-5 Conquer the urge to use air fresheners, scented candles, scented pine cones and Christmas wreaths which contribute to indoor air triggers.
+the urge to use air fresheners, scented candles, scented pine cones and Christmas wreaths which contribute to indoor air triggers.

 Consider vacuuming your artificial Christmas tree before bringing it from storage.
 Avoid live Christmas trees if you have mold allergies.